-The psychological warfare organisation East Stratcom Task Force announced on September 11 2017 they launched their new web site called EU vs Disinfo.
-The current top story is ”Three things you should know about RT and Sputnik”.
+The psychological warfare organization East Stratcom Task Force announced on September 11 2017 they launched their new website called EU vs Disinfo.
+The current top story is “Three things you should know about RT and Sputnik”.
 NewsVoice decided to republish the article but with one important change, the comments field is open for debate.
 Is EU vs Disinfo correct in its assessments?
 Is the opinion accurate that: “The period of impartial journalism is over.
 Objectivity is a myth” as expressed by Dmitry Kiselyov?

-NewsVoice is a news media channel trying to protect and profess independent journalism, freedom of thought and standalone analysis. – Torbjorn Sassersson, editor
+NewsVoice is a news media channel trying to protect and profess independent journalism, freedom of thought, and standalone analysis. – Torbjorn Sassersson, editor

 The article by an anonymous writer at EUvsdisinfo.eu follows below.